Shane-Donlon/pp2-data-vis/README.md

 Data source website opens in new tab | Pass  | Pass  | Pass  | Pass  | Pass  |
    |   |   |   |   |   |

+## Fonts
+The primary font of the site is Noto Serif, this was used as it has a variety of weights and styles available for the site, and it was chosen as it could be dynamic in weights and styles with 600 and 400 weights being used

+### Chartjs Fonts used:
+The default fonts for Chartjs are Helvetica Neue, Helvetica, Arial, sans-serif I did not adjust these as I found the contrast in the fonts to be more visually appealing